muellerc/aws-step-functions-long-lived-transactions/README.md

 # Managing Long Lived Transactions with AWS Step Functions

 AWS Step Functions is a fully managed Serverless workflow management service for managing long running processes and coordinating the components of distributed applications and microservices using visual workflows.
 But did you know it can also help you deal with the complexities of dealing with a long lived transaction across distributed components in your microservices architecture?
-In this Builder session, you will learn how AWS Step Function can help us implement the Saga design pattern.
+In this workshop, you will learn how AWS Step Function can help us implement the Saga design pattern.

 ## What problems are we trying to solve?